karencfisher/exquisite-corpse/README.md

 # exquisite-corpse

-Exquisite corpse (according to ChatGPT):
+Exquisite corpse, according to ChatGPT,

 "is a collaborative drawing or writing game invented by Surrealist artists in the early 20th century.
 The game involves a group of people creating a drawing or piece of writing